- What Dashboards Are and Why They Matter

 What’s Coming in Future Updates

-To help us better understand what you need, we encourage you to tell us in the comments what else you would find useful on a dashboard.
+To help us better understand what you need, please tell us in the comments what else you would find useful on a dashboard.